 Exploit Prediction Scoring System

-The Exploit Prediction Scoring System, usually shortened to EPSS, is a FIRST project that estimates how likely a published CVE is to be exploited in the wild during the next 30 days.
+The Exploit Prediction Scoring System, usually shortened to EPSS, is a FIRST project that estimates how likely a published CVE is to see observed exploitation activity in the wild during the next 30 days.
+It is an exploit-likelihood signal, not a severity score, local risk score, or proof of compromise.

 Definition